ErinaTheDummy/SwordToShield/Character_Creation/Classes/Psiker.md

 #  \_|  |___/_|_|\_\___|_|                                                     #
 ################################################################################
 ```
-Some gain their abilities through pacts, worship, natural skill, or magical insight, Psikers Have the ability to perform feats of blah blah blah through awakened mind nobody even reads flavor text.
+Some gain their abilities through pacts, worship, natural skill, or magical insight, Psikers Have the ability to perform mystical feats through the sheer power of their mind.

 ## Hit Die
 Your hit die is a d4